Cornell Writing Centers

 • Complete this application form

-• DEADLINE: Second Friday of February by noon.
-Spring 2023 deadline: Friday, February 10th.
+• DEADLINE: Spring 2025 deadline: Friday, February 7th.

 Application Process: Applications will be reviewed after the spring deadline.
 A select number of applicants will be invited to sign-up for small-group interviews.
 The applicants who will be offered positions tutoring, will begin the 7-week tutor training course (WRIT 2101) after group interviews, roughly midway through the semester.
 Thus, the application and training process approximately takes a full semester.
 Newly hired tutors will begin tutoring during the exams period of the semester they get hired and trained.
 We hope to encourage tutors to apply early in their academic career and to continue tutoring throughout their time at Cornell.